csuohio-perl-lab/baxter-face-tracking/README.md

 Only run "rosrun perl_baxter recognition.py" !
 It will take care of all the background processes alone.

+Do not forget to modify :

+~/(workspace)/src/cob_people_perception/cob_people_detection/ros/launch/face_recognizer_params.yaml ! recognition_method should be set to 1.

+~/(workspace)/src/web_video_server/src/web_video_server.cpp ! ip adress should be set to the current ip of the workstation computer.

 # LINKS TO DEPENDENT LIBRARIES: